 When discussing the situation with your boss, be sure to think up some potential remedies that would make you feel happy and more comfortable in the workplace, as well as putting the bullying to an end.
 As previously mentioned, your happiness is your boss’ highest priority, so they’ll be willing to work to a result.

-It may be worth having the bully around for this part, as you’ll then be able to work out any issues you have and come together for a future plan.
+Have the bully around for this part, as you’ll be able to work out any issues you have.
 It’s the only way you’ll be able to put the bullying to an end.

 Showcase your unhappiness